 The hierarchy is based on the valuation inputs used to measure the fair value of the asset and give the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).
-The hierarchy categorizes the inputs to valuation techniques used for fair value measurement into three levels as follows:
+The OPEB Trust Fund investments are not subject to classification levels.